vidoseaver/dox-blog/README.md

 ## Assignment Instructions

-* **FORK** this repository, create a branch, complete all 3 stories and create a pull-request with your changes.
+* **FORK** this repository, create a branch, complete all 3 stories and create a pull-request pointing at YOUR fork with your changes.
 * Add @doximity-review as a contributor on your fork and tag this account on your PR description.
 * Code Style Guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.